-Want to help your kids remember the information they learned for the long run?
-Get tips on how to make learning stick and encourage learning.
-Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.
+Want to help your kids remember the information they learned in the long run?
+Get tips on how to make learning stick and encourage curiosity.

 But did we really learn anything?

-After all, I can barely remember the details of the American Revolution or the anatomical parts of a frog (shudder).
+After all, I can barely remember the details of the American Revolution or the anatomical parts of a frog.

 More importantly, are we passing on the same habits to our kids?
-How much are they really learning when they read a book, go to school, and run experiments?
+How much are they actually learning when they read a book, go to school, and run experiments?

 In Make It Stick: The Science of Successful Learning, the authors gathered data not only on how they learn, but how much they remember.

-And it turns out that many of the common ways they gather information don’t lend themselves to long-term learning.
-That there are more effective ways to make sure your child isn’t learning just to ace an exam or please adults, but learning for the sake of it.
+It turns out that many of the common ways they gather information don’t lend themselves to long-term learning or “stickiness.”
+That there are more effective ways to make sure your child isn’t learning just to ace an exam or please adults but learning for the sake of it.

 How to make learning stick

-While my kids aren’t take college exams just yet, I’d still like them to be able to remember what they learned in a positive way.
+While my kids aren’t taking college exams yet, I’d still like them to be able to remember what they learned in a positive way.
 No memorization or superficial understanding.
-I want them to truly grasp what these topics and become even more curious about learning more.
+I want them to truly grasp these topics and become even more curious.

-Through the book, I found several techniques that help them retain the information they’ve learned.
-More importantly, the emphasis isn’t so much on memorizing data as it is nurturing a curiosity in the first place.
+Through the book, I found several techniques that helped them retain the information they learned, no matter their learning styles.
+More importantly, this shift isn’t so much on memorizing data as it is on engagement and nurturing curiosity in the first place.

-If you want real techniques to help your child get ahead and remember information in the long run, try these strategies:
+If you want a sticky learning experience that can help your child remember information in the long term, try these new insights below:

 1. Ask questions about a book you just read

-Reading with your child (and encouraging her to do so on her own) has so many benefits.
-But if you want to take it up a notch, finish a reading session with a question about the book.
+Reading with your child (and encouraging him to do so on his own) has so many benefits.
+But if you want to take it up a notch, finish a reading session with a simple question about the book.

-Asking questions about the book encourages her to recall what she just read, remember facts, or form her own theories.
+Asking questions about the book encourages him to recall what he just read, remember facts, or form his own theories.
 Ask for information found in the book (“Who made Brian feel better?”).
-Have her develop her own theories (“What could Madison have done better so Brian wouldn’t feel left out?”).
+Have him develop theories (“What could Madison have done better so Brian wouldn’t feel left out?”).

-Diving into a story even after she has read it will help her think about it in a new way.
-She’ll also ingrain the story line and the lessons she learned much better than if you simply closed the book at its finish.
+Diving into a story even after he has read it can help him think about it in a new way.
+He can also ingrain the storyline and the lessons he learned much better than if you simply closed the book at its finish.

 2. Review, quiz, and self-correct

-Let’s say your child is learning how to spell sight words in school.
-Here’s how you might apply the three steps to making sure she does a good job:
+Let’s say your child is learning how to spell sight words in the classroom.
+Here’s how you might apply the three steps to make sure she does a good job:

 - Quiz: Say the word out loud, then have her write the word in a notebook.

-- Self-correct: Show her the words she missed and see if she can correct it herself.
-If she doesn’t know how, show her how the word is really spelled and have her explain how it differs from her answer.
+- Self-correct: Show her the words she missed and see if she can correct them.
+If she doesn’t know how, show her how the word is spelled and have her explain how it differs from her answer.

-3. Give your child problem without showing her how to do it
+3. Give your child a problem without showing her how to do it

 Sometimes, we think kids should always have the right answers every time, or that mistakes or difficult problems should be avoided.